Snow and Ice Safety

 Even with safety in mind, someone else’s carelessness could cause an accident.
 If a reckless driver causes a car accident or a property owner fails to shovel and salt their parking lot or walkway, you could be entitled to compensation.

-Our attorneys at Foley Griffin, LLP understand snow and ice injuries.
+Our attorneys at Foley Griffin understand snow and ice injuries.
 We can help you identify negligence and get the compensation you need for medical bills, missed work, and other accident-related expenses.

 If you want to secure your future after a winter car crash or slip and fall accident, put our 75+ years of combined experience on your side.